 Any student not in his/her classroom by the sound of the third buzzer at 8:15 AM is considered tardy.
-Students who are repeatedly tardy will be referred to the office for guidance and/or disciplinary action.
 Parent cooperation is requested in seeing that children arrive at school after 7:40 am and before 8:05 am.